davestewart/davestewart-content/content/blog/software/webstorm-shortcuts/index.md

 ---
+date: 2022-04-21 # was 2022-02-07
 description: Essential WebStorm keyboard shortcuts to make you the most productive developer in the office
-date: 2022-04-21 # was 2022-02-07
+summary: |
+  Reference guide of 75+ essential WebStorm keyboard shortcuts across navigation, editing, refactoring, and tooling — including customised bindings for high-frequency operations.
 media:
   thumbnail: webstorm-splash.png
   featured: webstorm-splash.png